 If data is not properly arranged, not high quality, and not properly stored, you can’t do a lot with it.
 High-quality, well-managed data is the key to reporting processes.
 It’s a necessity for having really accurate reduction results.

-The best kinds of sustainability report Nexio has seen, are very concise, clear, to the point.
-And only cover the most important topics because they created focus in their strategy foundation (hotspots + stakeholder management).
+The best kinds of sustainability reports Nexio Projects has seen, are very concise, clear, and to the point.
+They only cover the most important topics because they create focus in their strategy foundation (hotspots + stakeholder management).